 About the project

-The Mongolian Development Centre (MDC) was established in 1993 to empower individuals, institutions, and local communities in the country through programs centered on education and development.
+The Mongolian Development Centre (MDC) was established in 1993 to empower individuals, institutions, and local communities through programs centered on education and development.
 MDC’s early childhood development program began in 2000 and is rooted in the conviction that every child is created noble and endowed with innate capacities and potential.
 As part of the program, a character development curriculum was created to nurture moral reasoning in children between three and five years of age, emphasizing service to humanity.

 How we help